NREL-Sienna/PowerSystems.jl/docs/src/user_guide/system.md

 ## Accessing components stored in the system

 `PowerSystems.jl` implements a wide variety of methods to search for components to aid in the development of models.
-The code bloc shows an example of retrieving components through the type hierarchy with the [`get_components`](@ref) function and exploiting the type hierarchy for modeling purposes.
+The code block shows an example of retrieving components through the type hierarchy with the [`get_components`](@ref) function and exploiting the type hierarchy for modeling purposes.

 The default implementation of the function [`get_components`](@ref) takes the desired device type (concrete or abstract) and the system and it also accepts filter functions for a more refined search.
 The container is optimized for iteration over abstract or concrete component types as described by the [Type Structure](@ref).
 Given the potential size of the return, `PowerSystems.jl`returns Julia iterators in order to avoid unnecessary memory allocations.

 ```@example get_components
 using PowerSystems #hide
 const PSY = PowerSystems #hide
 DATA_DIR = download(PSY.UtilsData.TestData, folder = pwd()) #hide
-system_data = System(joinpath(DATA_DIR, "matpower/RTS_GMLC.m")) #hide
+system = System(joinpath(DATA_DIR, "matpower/RTS_GMLC.m")) #hide
-thermal_gens = get_components(ThermalStandard, system_data)
+thermal_gens = get_components(ThermalStandard, system)
 ```

 The most common filtering requirement is by component name and for this case the method [`get_component`](@ref) returns a single component taking the device type, system and name as arguments.